 How a Screw Extractor Removes Damaged Screws

 The key to the screw extractor’s usefulness lies in its general design.
-While there’s some variation between brands, the most common design scheme uses a tapered drill bit with reverse threading.
+While brands vary, the most common design uses a tapered drill bit with reverse threading.
 This helps it lock into and remove damaged screws.
 Makes sense, right?

 Basically, after punching or drilling into the top of your busted up screw, you’ll use a screw extractor to bite down into the screw and twist it back out of whatever it was holding together.
-Easy-peasy, right?
+Easy-peasy.